AdobeDocs/id-service.en/help/implementation-guides/standard.md

 ---
-description: Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.
+description: Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.
 keywords: ID Service
-seo-description: Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.
+seo-description: Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.
 seo-title: Implementation with Dynamic Tag Management
 title: Implementation with Dynamic Tag Management
 uuid: c4f752c4-392e-4909-b178-911706857064